la-zu-li/PCA-on-Semantic-Segmentation-with-Detectron2/README.md

 ## The research

 Clinker is an important input for Portland Cement.
 Its quality can be assessed, among other technicques, by Clinker Microscopy.
-It is mostly done by analysts, by examinating microscopic images of the clynker and measuring the crystals manually, in computers, with help of drawing software.
+It is mostly done by analysts, by examining microscopic images of the clinker and measuring the crystals manually, with help of drawing software.
 The research is about automating this, and that's where the PCA algorithm goes in.

 ## Contents